ganeshutah/Jove/README.md

 # Obtaining and Setting up Jupyter for running Jove

+**Please consider installing Jupyter Lab after you setup Jupyter.
+It makes Jove shine!
+Here is info on the just-released [Jupyter Lab](https://blog.jupyter.org/jupyterlab-is-ready-for-users-5a6f039b8906)**

 In order to run Jove, you need to set up Jupyter on your machine.
 Detailed instructions for setting up Jupyter are provided [IN THIS OVERLEAF DOCUMENT](https://www.overleaf.com/read/zbdvqwxmcknm).